 Peter focused on the development of science and recruited several experts to educate his people about technological advancements.
 He concentrated on developing commerce and industry and created a gentrified bourgeoisie population.
 Mirroring Western culture, he modernized the Russian alphabet, introduced the Julian calendar and established the first Russian newspaper.

 Peter was a far-sighted and skillful diplomat who abolished Russia's archaic form of government and appointed a viable Senate, which regulated all branches of administration, as well as making groundbreaking accomplishments in Russia's foreign policy.

 Peter acquired territory in Estonia, Latvia and Finland; and through several wars with Turkey in the south, he secured access to the Black Sea.
 In 1709, he defeated the Swedish army by purposely directing their troops to the city of Poltava, in the midst of an unbearable Russian winter.
 In 1712, Peter established the city of St. Petersburg on the Neva River and moved the capital there from its former location in Moscow.
 Shortly after, St. Petersburg was deemed Russia's "window to Europe."

 Shortcomings and Death

 Under Peter's rule, Russia became a great European nation.
-In 1721, he proclaimed Russia an empire and was accorded the title of Emperor of All Russia, Great Father of the Fatherland, and "the Great."
+In 1721, he proclaimed Russia an empire and was accorded the title of Emperor of All Russia, Great Father of the Fatherland and "the Great."
 Although he proved to be an effective leader, Peter was also known to be cruel and tyrannical.
 The high taxes that often accompanied his various reforms led to revolts among citizens, which were immediately suppressed by the imposing ruler.
-Peter, a daunting 6 1/2 feet tall, was a handsome man who drank excessively and harbored violent tendencies.
+Peter, who stood at roughly 6 1/2 feet tall, was a handsome man who drank excessively and harbored violent tendencies.